-Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 2.1 Date: 13 December 2018 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask\v2\1 Page: 53/74
+EUMETSAT Satellite Application Algorithm Theoretical Basis Code:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Facility to NoWCasting & Very Document for the Cloud Mask Issue: 3.0 Date: 26 April 2021 Short Range Forecasting of the NWC/PPS File: NWC-CDOP3-PI PS-SMHI-SCI-ATH 3D-CloudMask_v3_0 Short Range Forecasting Page: 55/75

-4.1.2.8 Definition of sea ice surface
+4.1.2.8Definition of sea ice surface

 We have adapted the PPS software for cloud product generation over sea ice.
-The cloud detection is very problematic over sea ice during night-time because of 1) the unreliability of the NWP surface temperature prediction over ice, 2) the frequent occurrence of temperature inversion, i.e. clouds have often similar temperatures as the ice surface and, 3) the extreme low temperatures leading to a very high noise to signal ratio in the 3.7μm channel (most pronounced for the AVHRR instrument).
+The cloud detection is very problematic over sea ice during night-time because of 1) the unreliability of the NWP surface temperature prediction over ice, 2) the frequent occurrence of temperature inversion, i.e. clouds have often similar temperatures as the ice surface and, 3) the extreme low temperatures leading to a very high noise to signal ratio in the $3.7\mu m$ channel (most pronounced for the AVHRR instrument).
 During daytime misclassifications of thin fog layers, occurring frequently over sea ice during spring and fall, were observed and the software was adapted accordingly.

 The surface conditions over sea ice are rather different then surface conditions over open ocean or land surfaces and we have thus decided to use the OSISAF sea ice product to define a different environmental regime.
-We define the open ocean as 'ice covered' if the sea ice concentration is higher then 30 % or in case an ice map is not available, if the NWP ice surface temperature definition is significant below 273 K over open ocean.
+We define the open ocean as 'ice covered' if the sea ice concentration is higher then 70 % or in case an ice map is not available for the pixel, if the NWP ice surface temperature definition is lower than 270 K (significant below 273 K) over open ocean.
 The OSISAF product does not contain data around the pole, but we consider this area as being constantly ice covered.

-4.1.2.9 Accounting for a changing land cover with time
+4.1.2.9Accounting for a changing land cover with time